kdorland/mern-template/readme.md

 In production mode, the React app expects to find the API on the same port as itself on the `/api` path.
 In development mode, the React app expects to find the api on http://localhost:8080/api/ instead.
 You can change this behaviour in the React `.env` files.

 ## Server implementation
-It's worth noting that a few tricks are used in the server implementation to concurrently serve the API and the React app from the same server app.
+It's worth noting that a few tricks are used in the server implementation to concurrently serve the http REST API and the React app.

 By default when the express.js server receives a request, it tries to match it with one of the API routes.
 If none matches it serves one of the static files instead.
 If none of those matches it serves the React index.html file.
 This enables client-side routing in the React app (with React Router or similar library) without overriding the server API or hiding any of the other static assets.